 • conjunctivitis in infants is of non-bacterial origin;

-For the correct prescription of treatment, a child should not engage in self-diagnosis, because many eye diseases have similar symptoms.
+To correctly prescribe treatment, a child should not engage in self-diagnosis, because many eye diseases have similar symptoms.

-What doctor treats conjunctivitis in infants
+Which doctor treats conjunctivitis in infants?

 Diagnostic features